BorderBuddy/Border-Buddy/README.md

 ## Testing

 Tests use [Mocha](http://mochajs.org/) and [Chai.js](http://chaijs.com/).
-New tests should be included in the `test` directory (see `test/example.js` for an example test).
 We are also using Jest for testing our Redux actions.

-To execute the test suite locally, run `npm run test-local`.
+To execute the test suite locally, run `npm test`.